DeanoC/ue5-websocket-playerinfo/tracking/migration-tracking.md

 This section will be used to track progress, note any issues encountered, and document decisions made during the implementation process.

 ### Current Status
-We have completed all tasks in Phase 1: Project Setup, Phase 2: Redux Implementation, and Phase 3: IPC Integration.
+We have completed all tasks in Phase 1: Project Setup, Phase 2: Redux Implementation, Phase 3: IPC Integration, and Phase 4: React Components.

 For Phase 1, the package.json file has been updated with the necessary React, Redux, and TypeScript dependencies, the Vite configuration has been updated to support React and properly integrate with Electron, the TypeScript configuration has been updated to support React JSX syntax, the folder structure for React components and Redux store has been set up, and the inline styles have been extracted to an external CSS file.